AdamKyle/flare/resources/info/time-gates/section-1.md

 The time until you can talk again will be disaplyed in big bright red letters with your local time (client side) of when you can talk again.

 Upon being able to chat you'll see a server message appear telling you can chat again.

+If you are not logged in and have the appropriate settings enabled, we will email you when you can talk again.